The aim is to guarantee consistently high standards and quality at the entry point to the profession.

 To be able to qualify as a solicitor in the future, individuals will need to:

-- hold an undergraduate degree or complete a legal apprenticeship
+- hold an undergraduate degree in any subject or have completed an equivalent qualification such as a legal apprenticeship

 - have completed two years' qualifying work experience, in up to four organisations.
 There is no minimum time individuals will need to have spent in these organisations and the experience does not need to be of equal length